d23/gofirst/README.md

 Gofirst will execute the command with the arguments supplied.
-As soon as that process dies, it will send SIGTERM to any remaining children after 10 seconds.
-Any recieved SIGTERM will be broadcasted immediately.
-In either case, it will send SIGKILL 30 seconds after that.
+SIGTERM, SIGHUP, SIGINT and SIGQUIT are relayed to any running process willing to listen.
+As soon as the main process dies, SIGTERM is broadcast, and after 30 seconds SIGKILL is sent to any remaining processes.
+Gofirst will terminate as soon as no children are alive.

+This fits nicely with a one app, one container philosophy, and makes signals behave like expected.
+If that's not what you're doing, you might consider a proper init system, like runit or others.

 Issues
 ------